sgoguen/journal/2019/12/fsharp-advent/01-intro.md

 ```

 As you can see, there's not a lot there.
 Unlike the [F# expression type](https://msdn.microsoft.com/visualfsharpdocs/conceptual/quotations.expr-class-%5bfsharp%5d),
-we our AST only lets us do three things:
+our AST only lets us do three things:

-1. You can define functions.
+1. Define functions.
 (Lambda)
-2. You can your functions.
+2. Call functions.
 (App)
-3. You can refer to variables.
+3. Refer to variables.
 (Var)

 Now even though this language doesn't have built-in numeric types, if statements, for-loops,
 tuples or even boolean values built in to it, I can encode those things into lambda calculus itself.